Go Ad-Free

 logoThe People's Perspective on Medicine

-Cleaning Products Linked to Worsening Lung Function
+Cleaning Products Linked to Worsening Lung and Brain Function

 Women who use cleaning sprays and other cleaning products at least once a week see their lung function decline more quickly than those who do not.